RedPitaya/RedPitaya/rp-api/api-ptcc/README.md

   this API are always measurements.
 * The cooler only cools.
 Asking for a setpoint above ambient will not be reached and the device reports "detector overheat" after 120 s.
+* Errors cannot be cleared from software.
+Vigo confirmed that only a power cycle clears the state in `PTCC_MONITOR_STATUS`, and the device does not work properly until it is cleared, so an application should show the error and ask the user to power cycle the module.
 * `LAB_M` modules take the temperature setpoint like any other: the controller panel is the same for every module, only the amplifier settings differ.
 * The detection module calls (`rp_Ptcc*LabM*`) need a LAB_M module and answer